mhahn2003/bc21/README.md

     - Assist politicians can also flank maybe?
 - Slanderer
 - Muckraker
+    - muckrakers are not sparse enough
+    - need more muckrakers to constantly get in and attack - maybe adjust the muckraker ratio a bit now that they're decent?
     - Send buffraker right after taken all the neutral ecs
     - Cardinal direction muckrakers for defense
     - early buff mucks